WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

-Note that `$entry` is responsible for picking the next task to resume in two
+Note that `$entry` performs all scheduling; it is responsible for picking the
-different circumstances: If the most recent task suspended itself, and if it
+next task to resume in two different circumstances: If the most recent task
-simply run to completion and returned.
+suspended itself, and if it simply ran to completion and returned.

-However, we observe that this asymmetric approach requires two stack switches in
+However, we observe that this asymmetric approach requires two low-level stack
-order to change execution from one task to another: The first when suspending
+switches in order to change execution from one task to another: The first when
-from the yielding task to the `entry`, and a second when `entry` resumes
+`suspend`-ing from the yielding task to `$entry`, and a second when `$entry`
-the next task.
+resumes the next task.

-The proposal provides a mechanism to optimize the particular pattern shown here,
+Our proposal provides a mechanism to optimize the particular pattern shown here,
-where a `suspend` in one continuation would immediately be followed by the
+where a `suspend` in one continuation is followed by the handler resuming
-handler resuming another continuation `$c`.
+another continuation `$c`.
-This is achieved using the `switch` instruction, which also relies on tags,
+We may use the `switch` instruction, which also relies on tags, to transfer
-allowing to transfer control from the original continuation directly to `$c`,
+control from the original continuation directly to `$c`, thus eschewing the need
-thus eschewing the need for the intermediate stack switch to the parent.
+for the intermediate stack switch to the parent.

-Concretely, executing `switch $yield (local.get $c)`  behaves equivalently to
+Concretely, executing `switch $yield (local.get $c)` in our example behaves
-`(suspend $yield)`, assuming that the active (ordinary) handler for `$yield`
+equivalently to `(suspend $yield)`, assuming that the active (ordinary) handler
-immediately resumes `$c` and additionally passes the continuation obtained from
+for `$yield` immediately resumes `$c` and additionally passes the continuation
-handling `$yield` along as an argument to `$c`.
+obtained from handling `$yield` along as an argument to `$c`.
-However, as mentioned above, using a switch instruction in this situation means
+However, as mentioned above, using a `switch` instruction here has the advantage
-that only a single stack switch occurs.
+that a Wasm engine can implement it so that physical stacks are only changed
+once.

 We illustrate how the previous example can be updated to use the switch
 instruction with the following, alternative skeleton code.